MicrosoftDocs/xamarin-docs/docs/ios/tvos/internals/frameworks.md

 ms.date: 06/07/2016
 ---

-# Supported and Unsupported Frameworks
+# Supported and Unsupported Frameworks in tvOS

 <a name="Supported-Frameworks" />